-"Michael Battista of Toronto’s Battista Smith, co-counsel with Adrienne Smith for the intervener Egale Canada Human Rights Trusts, called the ruling “very thorough and very clear.”
+"Michael Battista of Toronto’s Battista Migration Law Group, co-counsel with Adrienne Smith for the intervener Egale Canada Human Rights Trusts, called the ruling “very thorough and very clear.”

 “It aligns with what Egale argued — that the current immigration regime for detention reviews does not allow for a consideration of the conditions of detention, and habeas corpus is a superior remedy in those circumstances,” he explained.
 “The narrow ratio is that on habeas corpus applications involving people detained under our immigration legislation, courts must look to the specific grounds raised to determine whether habeas corpus is available.”